What is the Neurodiversity Support Program?

 Alliance for Disability Awareness (ADA):

 Our student organization advocates for accessibility and flexibility for all at ISU, practicing disability justice at our own pace, re-energizing with social events, and providing a supportive space for each other.
 Join other students with many disabilities to grow a community and advocate for your rights.
-If you are interested in joining or learning more, click the like below!
+If you are interested in joining or learning more, click the link below!

 • First Year Experience Modules (Canvas)